Chapter 3:

 Agree—How the hell does this thing know my name?!

-I turned back to the direction I ran from without thinking, trying to face whatever seemed to be everywhere.
+I turned back towards the direction I ran from without thinking, trying to face whatever seemed to be everywhere.

 "What agreement?!"
 My voice cracked, and I jumped when it suddenly came back.
 "I-I didn’t agree to—!"